Tesseract-Energy/Python-Take-Home/README.md

 Scenario: We want to create an app that shows how carbon intensive the grid is, as well as how that changes based on the forecasted wind power output.

 Goal: Create a data ingestor that collates real-time wind power forecasts and grid carbon intensity within a single database.
-Rather than trying to get all historical data this task is focussed on retrieving only new data.
+Rather than trying to get all historical data this task is focused on retrieving only new data.

 <br>